angular/angular/adev/src/content/guide/image-optimization.md

 * Warning if `width` or `height` have been set incorrectly
 * Warning if the image will be visually distorted when rendered

+If you're using a background image in CSS, [start here](#how-to-migrate-your-background-image).

 **Note: Although the `NgOptimizedImage` directive was made a stable feature in Angular version 15, it has been backported and is available as a stable feature in versions 13.4.0 and 14.3.0 as well.**

 ## Getting Started